Other languages

 Transmitter Hunting

-Transmitter or “Fox” Hunting is the amateur radio equivalent of geo-caching and is especially popular among high school and college clubs.
+Transmitter or "Fox " Hunting is the amateur radio equivalent of geo-caching.
+It is trendy among high school and college clubs.

-Fox hunting is commonly considered a purely recreational activity but its uses are handy and quite a few.
+Fox hunting is commonly considered a purely recreational activity, but its uses are handy, and quite a few.

-Prime examples include search and rescue operations, the location identification of weather balloons and other scientific devices, and even the tracking down of repeater jammers in situations such as war.
+• Even the tracking down of repeater jammers in situations such as war.

 Additionally, the practice teaches map reading, equipment operating, triangulation, and orienteering, making it a popular hobby among young groups of hams.